Lanchas Amarillas

 Lanchas Amarillas (en: "yellow launches") are wooden fishing boats typical of the port city of Mar del Plata, in Argentina.
 There are several distinct classes based on length, which usually ranges from 9-16 m.
 They were built in small local shipyards mostly during the period from 1930 to 1950, particularly when school shark fishing was at its peak during World War II.
 Their name derives from the yellow-orange or saffron colour that they are painted with.
-This became a mandatory requirement from 1946 when several such boats and 31 lives were lost in a major storm.
+This became a mandatory requirement in 1946 when several such boats and 31 lives were lost in a major storm.
 Now largely outdated for commercial purposes, the fishing boats became a cultural icon of Mar del Plata.

 Features

 The general characteristics in the structure of these vessels are determined by the nature of sea in which they operate.
 A medium-sized launch, built in or around 1948, would be made of noble woods (cedar, lapacho, viraró, etc.).
 It would be approximately 13 meters long; the length in meters of the vessel is directly proportional to its weight in tons (gross tonnage).
-Its diesel engine, likely a British-designed Gardner or possibly an American Caterpillar, would have around 60 Hp.
 Its hold capacity would be between 70 and 100 crates (2800 to 4000 Kg), and it would be crewed by 5 men.
 According to the Prefectura Naval, the coastal fishing vessels around 1960 were classified in the following way: